lucasvuotto/rif-wallet-services/README.md

 We provide two different indexer integrations to get balances, transactions, events:
 - RSKExplorerAPI(Default)
 - BlockscoutAPI
-To use RSKExplorerAPI, you should set profile environment variable into PROFILE=wallet To use BlockscoutAPI, you should set profile environment variable into PROFILE=dao
+To use RSKExplorerAPI, you should set PROFILE environment variable into PROFILE=wallet To use BlockscoutAPI, you should set PROFILE environment variable into PROFILE=dao